-In this way, engineers alter the processes to make tweaks and improvements on them.
+In this way, engineers alter the processes to make tweaks and improvements to them.

-Unlike regular welders, welding engineers are also required to supervise, delegate and document work done for the purpose of future analysis.
+Unlike regular welders, welding engineers are also required to supervise, delegate, and document work done for future analysis.

-Since the engineers are often in administrative roles, they are required to have sat the AWS Certified Welding Engineer exam while also be holders of at least a Bachelor of Science degree in Engineering.
+Since the engineers are often in administrative roles, they are required to have sat the AWS Certified Welding Engineer exam while also holding at least a Bachelor of Science degree in Engineering.

 Holders of associate’s degree can also be engineers but are required to have at least 10 years of working experience.